eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 To configure a subscriber, we have to supply a struct of the type `iox::popo::SubscriberOptions` as a second parameter.

 The `queueCapacity` parameter specifies how many samples the queue of the subscriber object can hold.
 If the queue would encounter an overflow, the oldest sample is released to create space for the newest one, which is then stored.
+The queue behaves like a circular buffer.

 ```cpp
 subscriberOptions.queueCapacity = 10U;
 ```

-`historyRequest` will enable a subscriber to receive the last n topics on subscription e.g. in case it was started later than the publisher.
+`historyRequest` will enable a subscriber to receive the last n samples on subscription e.g. in case it was started later than the publisher.
 The publisher needs to have its `historyCapacity` enabled, too.

 ```cpp
 subscriberOptions.historyRequest = 5U;